moanimorais/multi-date-webinar-pipeline/README.md

 ## Key Results

+- 3 webinar series automated (Menopause, Burnout, Weight Loss) using the same architecture
-- 8 webinar dates automated under a single email template
+- 8 webinar dates per series, all running under a single email template
 - Zero manual sends — fully triggered by registration
 - Each attendee receives credentials specific to their registered date
 - Copy changes deploy in under 30 seconds (edit one block)